About This Chapter

 This lesson plan will help students analyze the development of a central idea, as well as examine the word choices and structure that are used to evoke emotion after they read 'The Open Boat' by Stephen Crane.

 8. The Open Boat by Stephen Crane Summary

-''The Open Boat'' tells a brooding tale about their struggle to survive.
-This lesson will provide a section-by-section summary of Stephen Crane's classic short story about four men lost at sea.
+'The Open Boat' tells a brooding tale about four men's struggle to survive.
+This lesson will provide a summary of Stephen Crane's classic short story about four men lost at sea.

 Earning College Credit